django-cms/django-cms/docs/topics/commonly_used_plugins.rst

 Displays a map of an address on your page.

-Both address and coordinates are supported to center the map; zoom level and route planner can be set when adding/editing plugin in the admin.
+Both address and coordinates are supported to centre the map; zoom level and route planner can be set when adding/editing plugin in the admin.

 .. versionadded:: 2.3.2